-Morse Reserve is shown in the 'Site Map' of this Community Land Management Plan.
-The Reserve and land parcel (except for any part of the land, where relevant, that is subject to any lease/licence as granted by Council in accordance with Section 202 of the Local Government Act) is categorised as Local Open Space and Landscape Park in the Types and Hierarchy explained in Community Land Management Plans - An introduction.
+Hamilton Reserve is a neighbourhood reserve as shown in the 'Site Map' of this Community Land Management Plan.
+The Reserve and land parcel (except for any part of the land, where relevant, that is subject to any lease/licence as granted by Council in accordance with Section 202 of the Local Government Act) is categorised as Neighbourhood Open Space and Landscape Park in the Types and Hierarchy explained in Community Land Management Plans - An introduction.